Shopify Login as Customer API: How to Use?

 login log shopify customers

-This way you'll track admins' activity better and provide better support, whether with preparing shopping carts or placing orders on behalf of customers.
+Using this method, you'll track admins' activity more effectively and provide better support, whether with preparing shopping carts or placing orders on behalf of customers.